codegeek004/Rental-Doc-Extractor/README.md

 ### Why fine-tune at all?

 The base `Rakib/roberta-base-on-cuad` is already trained on CUAD, a legal-contract QA dataset, so it has a reasonable prior for questions like "Who is the lessor?".
-Fine-tuning on rental agreements teaches it the specific phrasing and layout used in this dataset — Indian-format dates, `Rs.` currency prefixes, parties named with honorific prefixes like "MR.K.Kuttan", and so on.
+Fine-tuning on rental agreements teaches it the specific phrasing and layout used in this dataset: Indian-format dates, `Rs.` currency prefixes, parties named with honorific prefixes like "MR.K.Kuttan", and so on.

 ### Why no regex?

-The brief explicitly prohibits regex / rule-based approaches for **extraction**.
 All actual field extraction is done by the QA model.
 The only string-handling in the codebase is:

-- Locating ground-truth spans during *training* (so the model has supervision targets — this isn't extraction)
+- Locating ground-truth spans during *training* (so the model has supervision targets, this isn't extraction)
 - Cleaning the model's output during post-processing (parsing dates with a library, dropping currency symbols)

-No hand-written pattern identifies "the rent value" or "the start date" — that's the model's job.
+No hand-written pattern identifies "the rent value" or "the start date", that's the model's job.

 ### Why sliding windows?

-Most rental agreements tokenize to >512 tokens.
+Most rental agreements tokenize to more than 512 tokens.
 Without a sliding window, anything past the truncation point is invisible to both training and inference.
 A `max_seq_len=384` window with `doc_stride=128` overlap means every span in the document is covered by at least one window, and the pipeline picks the best span across all of them.

 ## API